lightspeed/flame/packages/flame/src/Group/README.md

 #### `<GroupAddon>`

+🚨 **GroupAddon will be removed in the next major version of Flame.
+Please use [InputGroup and InputGroupAddon](https://github.com/lightspeed/flame/tree/master/packages/flame/src/InputGroup) instead.** 🚨

 | Prop            | Type                                 | Description                                                   |
 | --------------- | ------------------------------------ | ------------------------------------------------------------- |
 | `children *`    | `React.node`                         | The content of the group addon                                |